The IRIS-T SL (Surface Launched) is a new, mobile, medium-range surface-to-air guided missile designed and developed by Diehl BGT Defence…

 MH-60 cockpit details

-The MH-60 helicopter is fitted with dual controls and accommodates the pilot and co-pilot / tactical mission officer.
+The MH-60 helicopter is fitted with dual controls and accommodates a pilot, co-pilot, and tactical mission officer.
 The sensor operator station is installed in the cabin.

-The MH-60R helicopter shares the same MH-60 multifunction digital glass cockpit as the MH-60S helicopter.
+MH-60R shares the same MH-60 multi-function digital glass cockpit as the MH-60S helicopter.
 The MH-60 common cockpit has been designed and supplied by the Owego Helo Systems division of Lockheed Martin Systems Integration at Owego New York.